sub1120/sub1120/README.md

 - 👋 Hi, I’m @sub1120
 - 👀 I am a Software Developer with one year of hands-on experience in JavaScript Full Stack Development with expertise in React.js and familiarity with CI/CD & AWS operations.
 -  🌱 I am always eager to expand my knowledge, especially in regards to new technologies.
 My adaptability and ability to learn quickly make me confident in my ability to master new subjects.
-- 💞️ Seeking a role for growth and career advancement, looking to collaborate on Full Stack Projects and Web Developer Roles.
+- 💞️ Seeking for growth and career advancement.
 - 📫 How to reach me subhamsahu1120@gmail.com

 <!---